 Additionally, satisfying work and a clear development plan will produce a sense of loyalty that a pay raise will never be able to achieve.

 Employee retention is important for several reasons.
 For one thing, employee turnover is expensive.
-It costs a lot of money to recruit and train new employees.
+It costs a lot of money to recruit new talent and employee onboarding can be a tedious process.
 Turnover can also result in lower productivity, which leads to lower profits.

 However, a high rate of employee retention will help a company hire the best employees because people are attracted to a happy, engaged workplace.